realAleksha/kotli/docs/about.md

 All the benefits mentioned for Kotli are valuable and can significantly aid in building better apps faster.
 However, it’s important to note that while the technical solutions, practices, and ready-to-use templates provided by Kotli are beneficial, they are not a silver bullet and should be open to consideration for change or alternative solutions.

 :::tip[&nbsp;]
 **Kotli** is designed to be flexible and to accommodate the implementation of alternative solutions to approach the same problem differently.
-Therefore, open source serves as a gateway, and community discussion is key to fostering innovation and adaptation.
+Therefore, open source serves as a gateway, and community is key for expansion and improvements.
 :::